 Dr. Gannicott primarily teaches analytical chemistry, forensic science, and environmental chemistry.
 A newly planned course (Chemistry of Art) is in the works.
 She enjoys tinkering and is currently responsible for the maintenance and repair of the chemistry department’s instrumentation.
 In collaboration with her colleague Dr. Cowden, her current research emphasis involves the elucidation of chemical fragrance profiles in a variety of flowering plants utilizing SPME-GC/MS. She very much enjoys working with undergraduate students on diverse projects including the HPLC analysis of capsaicinoids in ghost peppers, the analysis of human scent evidence in forensic investigations, the examination of water quality in College Lake, and an environmentally sound approach to the extraction of fire debris.

 Dr. Gannicott is happiest when spending time with her husband on their farm in rural Virginia.
 She loves the outdoors and enjoys participating in a variety of activities including edible mushroom hunting, kayaking, fishing, gardening, swimming, driving a tractor, and the shooting sports.
 She is the proud mother of two wonderful sons.
-Her oldest son is a Lynchburg College graduate and is currently employed as a software developer in Austin, TX.
+Her oldest son is a University of Lynchburg graduate and is currently employed as a software developer in Austin, TX.
 Her youngest son is just beginning his undergraduate work in mechanical engineering.